RConsortium/censusguide/README.md

 The mission of the Census Bureau is to provide information about America's people, places and economy.
 It does this by running over 100 Censuses, Surveys and Programs.
 You can view the full list of programs [here](https://www.census.gov/programs-surveys/surveys-programs.html).

-It is beyond the scope of this Guide to detail each of these datasets.
+It is beyond the scope of this document to to detail each of these 100+ datasets.
 Instead, below we describe the five most popular Census programs as measured by a sample of API requests.
 (The raw data of this sampling can be viewed [here](/training-resources/popular-datasets.md)).

 1. [American Community Survey (ACS)](https://www.census.gov/programs-surveys/acs/).
 The ACS regularly gathers information previously contained only in the long form of the decennial census, such as ancestry, educational attainment, income, language proficiency, migration, disability, employment, and housing characteristics.
 These data are used by many public-sector, private-sector, and not-for-profit stakeholders to allocate funding, track shifting demographics, plan for emergencies, and learn about local communities.
 Sent to approximately 295,000 addresses monthly (or 3.5 million per year), it is the largest household survey that the Census Bureau administers.
 (Source: [Wikipedia](https://en.wikipedia.org/wiki/American_Community_Survey)).